 The stroke property values that specify the appearance of the path are described in Strokes.

-The Path data field contains the SVG path data string that specifies the path.
+The Path data field in the Path Info section contains the SVG path data string that specifies the path.
 For more information, see W3C SVG Path Data.

 The following table lists the components that you can use to add data models to UIs.
-The Location column contains the tab name where you can find the component in Library > Components.
+The Location column indicates the location of the component in Library > Components.
 The MCU column indicates which components are supported on MCUs.

 |Grid View||Default Components - Views||A grid vizualization of a model.|